deepanshu188/xtorrent/README.md

 # Xtorrent

-xtorrent is a cli tool to make it easy to find the torrent files & download it without leaving the terminal.
+Xtorrent is torrent helper cli written in lua.
+It is helpful for searching torrents and downloading them without leaving the terminal.

 ## Installation